OpenCHAMI/tutorial-2025/Phase 1/service_configuration.md

 ## OPAAL Configuration

-The OPAAL service is a shim that we use to connect our external authentication service (gitlab) with our internal authorization service (hydra).
+The OPAAL service is a shim that we use to connect our external authentication service (GitLab) with our internal authorization service (hydra).
 We intend to deprecate it in favor of a third-party system in the future, but it is necessary at this stage in OpenCHAMI development.
-The yaml configuration file lists many of the urls that are necessary to convert from an OIDC login flow to our token-granting service.
+The YAML configuration file lists many of the URLs that are necessary to convert from an OIDC login flow to our token-granting service.
 If you change things like the cluster and domain names, you will need to update this file.

+> [!NOTE]
-**NB** OPAAL is not used in this tutorial.
+> OPAAL is not used in this tutorial.
 We create our own access tokens directly without an OIDC login.